Informfully/Platform/README.md

 Feel free to reach out to us: info@informfully.ch

 ## Contributing

 You are welcome to contribute to the Informfully ecosystem and become a part of our community.
 Feel free to:
-  - fork any of the [Informfully repositories](https://github.com/Informfully)
+* Fork any of the [Informfully repositories](https://github.com/Informfully/Documentation).
-  - join and write on the [discussion board](https://github.com/orgs/Informfully/discussions)
+* Suggest new features in [Future Release](https://github.com/orgs/Informfully/projects/1).
-  - make changes and create pull requests
+* Make changes and create pull requests.

 Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.

 ## License

 Released under the [MIT License](LICENSE).
 (Please note that the respective copyright licenses of third-party libraries and dependencies apply.)

 ![Screenshots](https://raw.githubusercontent.com/Informfully/Documentation/main/docs/source/img/app_screens.png)